Ex-Julius Baer employees win appeal over British ban

-LONDON, June 13 (Reuters) - Three former employees of Bank Julius Baer BAER.S on Tuesday won an appeal against a proposed lifetime ban from Britain's markets watchdog on working in finance.
+LONDON, June 13 (Reuters) - Three former employees of Swiss private bank Julius Baer BAER.S on Tuesday won an appeal against a proposed lifetime ban from working in finance as London judges castigated Britain's markets watchdog for disclosure failings.

-The Financial Conduct Authority (FCA) fined the Swiss private bank's London-based subsidiary in November for facilitating finder's fees - a type of commission - between Bank Julius Baer and an employee at bankrupt Russian oil group Yukos Group.
+The Financial Conduct Authority (FCA) fined the bank's London-based subsidiary in November for facilitating finder's fees - a type of commission - between Bank Julius Baer and an employee at bankrupt Russian oil group Yukos Group more than a decade ago.

-The FCA also proposed that three former Bank Julius Baer employees be banned from working in finance, including Julius Baer's former regional head Gustavo Raitzin, for allegedly failing to act with integrity.
+The FCA also proposed banning former regional head Gustavo Raitzin, Thomas Seiler, a one-time sub-regional market head and former relationship manager Louise Whitestone from working in finance for allegedly acting recklessly and without integrity.

-The tribunal sent their cases back to the FCA to reconsider whether a ban should be imposed, noting that all three had "demonstrated varying degrees of a lack of competence and capability".
+The tribunal said the trio had "demonstrated varying degrees of a lack of competence and capability".

-But, Judge Timothy Harrington said, it would be "irrational" for the FCA to impose a full or partial ban on the grounds that the three former employees acted without integrity.
+However, Judge Timothy Harrington said it would be "irrational" to impose a full or partial ban on the grounds that the three acted without integrity.

+Harrington also said the FCA had failed to disclose a document, which was "extremely troubling" and a "basic error", accused the watchdog of failing to call key witnesses and suggested it consider whether it was appropriate to accept a version of events put forward by an employer.

+"There are only so many times that the Authority (FCA) can apologise for its failings, insist that lessons have been learned and then expect that those affected should simply move on," he said in the unanimous judgment.

 Raitzin said in a statement: "My position has been fully vindicated.
 It is regrettable that it has taken so long for justice to prevail."

-(Reporting by Sam Tobin Additional reporting by Kirstin Ridley Editing by Mark Potter)
+(Additional reporting by Kirstin Ridley Editing by Mark Potter and Barbara Lewis)

 ((Sam.Tobin@thomsonreuters.com;))